 If you are facing accusations of caretaker neglect, contact an Omaha child endangerment lawyer.
-Let a criminal defense attorney from Berry Law Firm fight your risk of injury to a minor charge.
+Let a criminal defense attorney from Berry Law fight your risk of injury to a minor charge.

 Actions that Constitute Risk of Injury to a Minor

 Whether someone is charged with child endangerment varies on the given situation and the behavior of the accused.
 For example, a parent who keeps an unreasonably dirty house could be charged with child endangerment.